 If you are interested in participating in the Wilmington College Connections program, please complete our short questionnaire.

-First-year students in the program are asked to communicate on a regular basis with their assigned peer support mentor and the program steering committee, if necessary.
+First year students in the program are asked to communicate on a regular basis with their assigned peer support mentor and the program steering committee, if necessary.
 Students are also required to attend all program events with their mentor, and to take full advantage of any helpful resources that the college and this program may provide.

-Initially peer support mentors candidates apply for the program.
+Initially mentors apply for the program.
 Selection is mainly based on the applicant’s GPA, leadership ability, on-campus involvement and passion for serving others (as expressed via a submitted essay).
 Once the selection process is completed, all mentors go through initial training and are accountable to a designated member of the Wilmington College Connections Program Steering Committee (made up of WC administrators).

 Absolutely.
 Our program is designed to help students integrate and feel more comfortable.

 If my student chooses not to participate in the Wilmington College Connections Program will their chances of success at WC be hindered?

 We certainly hope not.
 While we understand that the WCC may not be for everyone, we have found that students who become involved and engaged in on-campus programming certainly have a higher persistence rate than those who do not.